cbouy/cbouy.github.io/_posts/2020-06-04-starting-gsoc.md

 ---
 *From July 27th to August 21st*

+* New guessers:
+  * Aromaticity
+  * Partial and formal charges
 * Molecular descriptors and fingerprints
   > A wrapper to commonly used descriptors and fingerprints:
   ```python